 7. Barista or Restaurant Server

 Food and beverage service jobs are plentiful and easy for young people to get without prior experience.
 Although average base pay is poor, sometimes below minimum wage, workers who earn tips can do well for themselves.
-And some national chains have the resources and inclination to pay more: Starbucks baristas earn about $12 per hour on average, according to Glassdoor, and may qualify for a benefits package that includes health insurance.
+And some national chains have the resources and inclination to pay more: Starbucks baristas earn $15 to $20 per hour on average, according to Glassdoor, and may qualify for a benefits package that includes health insurance.

 8. Grocery Store Worker